-If like us, you have many brands to manage, you will want to schedule some holiday posts in advance.
 After all, there’s nothing nice about eating your turkey sandwich sitting at your desk working!

 I mean actually now by creating Instagram posts in your Agorapulse publishing calendar.
 Aim to fill up the period between December 23 and January 2 when your team may be away on vacation and sales are high.

 Think ahead about what sales you’ll run for Black Friday and what you’ll do to keep consumer attention post-Christmas.

 Visualize the mood of your audience.
 Pre-Christmas is a bunch of hyped-up excited shoppers.
 Post-Christmas is a little fatter, lazier, and more prone to be browsing for deals.

 Running a seasonal contest is a great way to engage followers and grab new ones around the Christmas period.
 Employing user-generated content on Instagram is a great contest idea for the holidays.